Public Tour Times

 Travelling Plays

-Each summer, these fun and family-friendly performances take visitors around the grounds of the Legislative Assembly and even back through time!
-The Travelling Plays are a perfect complement to your guided tour of the Parliament Buildings, so plan to include this as part of your visit.
+From Victoria Day to the end of August, guests can join the Parliamentary Players on an award-winning interactive theatrical experience that takes visitors around the outdoor grounds of the Legislative Assembly and even back through time!
+These free, thirty-minute travelling plays are a perfect complement to your guided tour of the Parliament Buildings, so plan to include this as part of your summer visit.

 Transportation and Parking